Opioid Abuse Prevention

 “An ounce of prevention is worth a pound of cure.” -Benjamin Franklin

 In order to strengthen our community, we want to provide resources to assist in the fight against substance abuse.
 In recent years, the Opioid Crisis has become a health emergency that is impacting people of all ages and socioeconomic status.
-The YMCA wants to help address these issues through providing resources to help you understand the epidemic, learn how to combat it from a family level, learn curriculum resources, and fight it through proper prescription medicine disposal.
+The Y wants to address these issues through providing resources to help you understand the epidemic, learn how to combat it from a family level, learn curriculum resources, and fight it through proper prescription medicine disposal.

 *If you’re having a substance abuse issue, call 1-800-662-HELP to talk specifics with someone trained.*